updated on April 9, 2023

 VIC 3010 Australia

 Akihiro Ogawa is an internationally active scholar with a multi-disciplinary approach to the social sciences.
 Following the receipt of a Ph.D. in Anthropology from Cornell University and subsequent two years of post-doctoral work at Harvard University’s Program on US-Japan Relations and Department of Anthropology, he taught at Stockholm University, Sweden, between 2007 and 2015, where he was promoted from an assistant professor to a professor.
-In September 2015, Ogawa moved to Australia to assume the Japanese Studies Chair at the University of Melbourne, where he is now establishing new research networks and pursuing new collaborations.
+In September 2015, Ogawa moved to Australia to assume the Japanese Studies Chair at the University of Melbourne, where he is now growing his research networks and pursuing new collaborations.

 He is currently leading the Asian Civil Society Research Network and producing impactful, distinguished work with a unique, interdisciplinary focus emphasizing innovative and empirically grounded concepts, such as ethnography.
 He is Editor of Routledge Handbook of Civil Society in Asia (Routledge, 2017).
 He is also the author of The Failure of Civil Society?: The Third Sector and the State in Contemporary Japan (SUNY, 2009), which won the Japan NPO Research Association Book Award in 2010, and Lifelong Learning in Neoliberal Japan: Risk, Knowledge, and Community (SUNY, 2015).
 His new book Antinuclear Citizens (Stanford) is forthcoming in June 2023.

 Copyright © 2008-2023 Akihiro Ogawa